NVIDIA/ais-k8s/docs/k8s_discussion.md

 #### External Clients: Additional Setup Required

 - **Ingress Setup**: For external clients to access the AIStore cluster, you will need to establish ingress.
 This involves additional configuration steps not required for in-cluster clients.
+In the [deployment guide](README.md) we use `hostPort` to map a container's port to a corresponding port on the host machine to facilitate external access.

 - **Port Configuration**: It's necessary to open specific ports for the targets and proxies to ensure external clients can connect.
-The necessary port information is detailed in the deployment guide.
+The necessary port information is detailed in the [deployment guide](README.md).

 - **Performance Considerations**: Despite the differences in setup and management, the performance for in-cluster and external clients remains consistent.
 Both client types can achieve similar levels of efficiency and speed in data handling.

+> Note: For deploying multiple targets on a single host machine, please refer our [documentation](multiple_targets_per_node.md).

 #### LoadBalancer and Ingress

-- **Load Balancer Requirement**: When using external clients, it's recommended to have a load balancer in place.
+When using external clients, it's recommended to have a load balancer in place.
 This ensures clients can connect to a single, well-known IP address or DNS entry.

-- **Ingress Service on Proxy ClusterIP**: You'll need to set up a LoadBalancer type ingress service targeting the AIStore proxy's clusterIP service.
-The purpose here is not to perform actual load balancing (as Kubernetes proxy/IPVS will handle this) but to direct traffic to the AIStore proxies.

-- **High Availability Proxy Endpoint**: With several proxy Pods supporting the clusterIP service, this configuration effectively creates a highly available (HA) proxy endpoint.

-#### Specific Solutions for Different Environments
+To setup a load balancer you will need **external IPs**.
+The number of external IPs needed equals the number of targets plus one for the proxy.

+**Setting up external IPs**
 - **Bare-Metal On-Premises Deployments**: For these setups, we recommend using [MetalLB](https://metallb.universe.tf/), a popular solution for on-premises Kubernetes environments.
 - **Cloud-Based Deployments**: If your AIStore is running in a cloud environment, you can utilize standard HTTP load balancer services provided by the cloud provider.

+- **Proxy and Target Load Balancers**:
+   - **Proxy LB**: A single load balancer consolidates proxy access, creating a high-availability endpoint for the clusterIP service.
+   - **Target LBs**: Individual load balancers for each target direct traffic to specific AIStore targets, facilitating ingress rather than distributing load.

+**Automating Load Balancer Setup**:
+You can manually configure your load balancers or enable automatic setup by setting `externalLB` to `true` in your AIStore Custom Resource specification, allowing the AIS Operator to handle the configuration on your behalf.

 ### Host Performance Tuning